-Zinc is an essential trace mineral that is found in some added, fortified in others and available as a supplement.
+Zinc is an essential trace mineral that is found in some foods, fortified in others and available as a supplement.
 Its major function in the body is its role in cellular metabolism.
 It is also involved in immune function, DNA synthesis, cell division and protein synthesis.
 The body does not store zinc, so a steady supply from either the diet or supplements is necessary for proper health.

 Zinc is found in a variety of foods, with shellfish, meat and poultry providing the largest amounts per serving.
 The best dietary sources of zinc include oysters, chuck roast, crab, lobster, ground beef, chicken, cashews, pork chops, chickpeas, kidney beans and flounder.
 There are very few plant-based sources of zinc unless they are fortified.